 I didn’t realize he’d been in Santa Barbara recently, and here I am, reading and enjoying his book.
+[On the other hand, now I get to get excited again: in April, we’re headed to the GrassFed Exchange, which is finally coming to California.]

 I also took an ethnobotany course once, online.
 I took a course on tropical forest peoples, and biogeography courses.
 The concept of using indigenous knowledge to inform our understanding of ecology isn’t new to me at all: but yet in over 10 years, I haven’t implemented in any way into my own work.
 I’ve continued to fervently believe in a model of knowledge and understanding that has only existed for a handful of hundreds of years; when compared to a diversity of systems across cultures and ages that span millenia, that seems a puerile and naive choice of belief systems.
 But I, too, can change.
 I just wish I’d become who I am now, ten years ago.
 Twenty.
 I’m sure that’s a common enough lament.